djplaner/Content-Interface-Tweak/README.md

 1. Add another Content Item
 1. Give the new content item the title _Tweak_
-1. Copy and paste the Javascript/CSS code in your version of the ??? file
+1. Copy and paste the HTML in your customised version of [the tweak.html file](https://raw.githubusercontent.com/djplaner/Content-Interface-Tweak/master/tweak.html)